Request for Applications

 - Grant funds may be used for research-related travel, equipment, supplies, software, summer salary, doctoral student stipends, and other direct support.Travel to present research at conferences is not allowable (the university has other mechanisms to support such travel).

 DRC members.
 The grant review panel will include members of the DRC.
-Of these, Pierce Allman serves as a permanent member.
 At the Dean’s discretion, additional members from the roster of the DRC may be invited to serve on the panel.

 Faculty reviewers.
 One faculty member from each division of Dedman College will serve on the review committee.